jakub-g/greasemonkey-userscripts/README.md

 greasemonkey-userscripts
 ========================

-GreaseMonkey userscripts of my authorship.
+GreaseMonkey/Tampermonkey userscripts of my authorship.

+They are all very old and probably not working anymore :) maybe except the Wiki Language Switcher.